alf-p-steinbach/Expressive-Cpp/README.md

 Since there are both advantages and disadvantages of `auto` declarations in raw C++, the experts were initially divided about what to use when.
-But as of 2017 the leading experts lean towards using `auto` exclusively, oir at least as the preferred default notation.
-Quoting Herb Sutter, chair of the international C++ standardization committee and lead architect of Visual C++, &ldquo;the main reasons to declare variables using `auto` are for *correctness*, *performance*, *maintainability*, and *robustness* — and, yes, *convenience*, but that’s in last place on the list&ldquo;.
+But as of 2017 the leading experts lean towards using `auto` exclusively, or at least as the preferred default notation.
+Quoting Herb Sutter, chair of the international C++ standardization committee and lead architect of Visual C++, [emphasis added] &ldquo;the main reasons to declare variables using `auto` are for *correctness*, *performance*, *maintainability*, and *robustness* — and, yes, *convenience*, but that’s in last place on the list&ldquo;.

 Scott Meyers recommends clearly &ldquo;Prefer auto to explicit type declarations&rdquo;.